lukasNo1/opi/README.md

 Do not use this bot with assets that have low volatility or too few options

 **Options** - Covered calls are the least risky options, nonetheless, if you don't know what you're doing or fuck up the configuration above, you can lose a lot or even all of your money

+**Selling free contracts** - It should be obvious, but do not set the `allowedPriceReductionPercent` config to 100 as that can result in a 100% price reduction which allows the bot to give away the options for free.